Generic Name: avanafil (Oral route)

 - For treatment of erectile dysfunction (as needed):

-- Adults—At first, 100 milligrams (mg) as a single dose, no more than once a day, taken 15 minutes before you think sexual activity may occur.
+- Adults—At first, 100 milligrams (mg) as a single dose, no more than once a day, taken 15 minutes before sexual intercourse.
 Your doctor may adjust your dose if needed.
 However, the dose is usually not more than 200 mg once a day.

 - Children—Use is not recommended.